Romiley conveyancing FAQs

 I am remortgaging a property in Romiley - do I need a solicitor?

 Yes you will need a solicitor to handle the legal side of the remortgage.

-Our conveyancing team are on the panel for all major lenders, so no matter whether you are switching to a tracker with Santander or to a flexible mortgage with the Furness Building Society, Quittance can help.
+Conveyancing solicitors on the panel for all major lenders - so no matter whether you are switching to a tracker with Santander or to a flexible mortgage with the Furness Building Society, Quittance can help.

 How do I transfer equity in my Romiley property?